A digital drawing of two people standing across from each other. On person is holding a giant muni bond, and the other a corporate bond.

 More about this author

-As client demand for personalized investment strategies continues to increase, direct indexing has become one of the fastest growing segments within the managed account space.
-According to Cerulli Associates, direct indexing was the leading category for manager-traded SMAs, with $512 billion in assets as of the second quarter of 2023.
+As client demand for personalized investment strategies continues to increase, direct indexing has become the fastest growing segment within the managed account space.
+Since 3Q 2022, direct indexing assets have increased from $383 billion to over $811 billion today.

-Among the top manager-traded categories, right behind direct indexing, stand the municipal and taxable fixed income segments with $451 billion and $248 billion, respectively.
+Among the top manager-traded categories, the municipal and taxable fixed income segments—with $604 billion and $350 billion, respectively—stand right behind direct indexing.
 Providers of those solutions offer both actively managed strategies and more systematic, rules-based strategies like bond ladders.

-Parametric has been a pioneer and a leader in both direct indexing and bond ladder solutions.
+Parametric has been a pioneering leader in both direct indexing and bond ladder solutions.
 We wondered if comparisons could be made between these strategies.
 Could a bond ladder be considered the direct indexing of the fixed income space?
-We recently published our analysis and findings in the Journal of Beta Investment Strategies.2 Here’s a brief summary.

 Similarities of equity direct indexing and bond ladders